antoszka/protools-to-pyramix/README.md

-# A trivial Protools to Pyramix session media name converter.
+# A somewhat trivial Protools to Pyramix session media name converter.

 For the script to be effective the recording session in Pro Tools™ has to be conducted in a certain way and there are certain limitations, at least in its current state reflecting my current (mostly classical) production needs.